10-01-2024

 Site Locations

 The geographical location of clinical trial sites plays a crucial role in patient participation.
 Accessible and convenient site locations increase the likelihood of patient enrollment.
 Factors such as proximity to participants' residences, transportation availability, and the ease of reaching the trial site can significantly impact recruitment and retention rates.
-Strategic site selection considers the demographic distribution of the target patient population.

 -